arunwagle/Covid-19-Crisis-Communication-Finance/README.md

 ### How can technology help?

-With the help of technology it is possible to create a platform which can provide easy access to information about banking services, payment services, small business administration and covid-19 specific questions.
+With the help of technology it is possible to create a platform which can provide easy access to information about banking services, payment services, small business administration and COVID-19 specific questions.
 With technology we can provide customers and small businesses with access to right set of tools and information to survive and flourish in this difficult times.

 ### The idea

+Providing a platform built using set of open source tools, backed by IBM Cloud and Watson Services, financial institutions can help people and small businesses with access to useful and frequently changing information.
+With the platform financial institutions can provide
+* Item 1
+* Item 2
+  * Item 2a
+  * Item 2b

 It's imperative that learning and creating can continue when educational institutions have to shift the way they teach in times of crises, such as the COVID-19 pandemic.
 Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable educators to more easily make content available for their students.